alochimpasplum/Sidekick-S-TFG/README.md

         - option 1: > 5
         - option 2: < 5
         - option 3: == 5
+  - If clause:
+    - Options must be "true", "false", "yes" or "no"
   - [ ] TODO: add images to show how to

 ## Limitations